rmsolgi/geneticalgorithm/README.md

 Considering the problem given in the the simple example above where we want to minimize `f(X)=x1+x2+x3`.
 Now assume x1 is a real (continuous) variable in \[0.5,1.5\], `x2` is an integer variable in \[1,100\], and `x3` is a Boolean variable that can be either zero or one.
-We already know that the answer is `X=(0.5,1,0)` where `f(X)=1.5` We implement geneticalgorithm as the following:
+We already know that the answer is `X=(0.5,1,0)` where `f(X)=1.5` We implement geneticalgorithm2 as the following:

 ```python